France, Norway back ICC's action on Israel

 Paris, Nov 22 (IANS) France has backed the International Criminal Court (ICC) in its issuing of arrest warrants for Israeli Prime Minister Benjamin Netanyahu, former Israeli Defence Minister Yoav Gallant, and Hamas military commander Mohammed Deif.

-French Foreign Ministry spokesperson Christophe Lemoine said during an online press conference on Thursday that the Court is a "guarantee of international stability" and its orders must be exercised "in all situations".
+French foreign ministry spokesperson Christophe Lemoine said during an online press conference that the Court is a "guarantee of international stability" and its orders must be exercised "in all situations."

 "The fight against impunity is our priority," Lemoine told reporters, adding that France will continue to support the action of the ICC.